dawonn/vectornav/README.md

 # Vectornav ROS2 Driver

-A ROS2 node for VectorNav INS & GPS devices.
+A ROS2 node for VectorNav INS / GNSS devices.

-This package provides a sensor_msg interface for the VN100, 200, & 300
+This package that provides both raw and sensor_msg interfaces for the VN100, 200, & 300 devices.
-devices.
-Simply configure your launch files to point to the serial port of the sensor and you can use ros2 topic to quickly get running.

-This driver is designed to get you running quickly, but you will likely want to customize main.cc to change device parameters for your application.
+It has been entirely redesigned from the ROS1 package to provide a good basis to build into applications without requiring modification of the node itself.
+The majority of the device configuration settings are exposed as ROS2 parameters that can be modified from a launch file.

-## QuickStart Guide
+## QuickStart

 Build

-1. git clone https://github.com/dawonn/vectornav.git -b foxy
+1. git clone https://github.com/dawonn/vectornav.git -b ros2
 2. cd vectornav
 3. colcon build

 Run

-4. (Terminal 1) roslaunch vectornav vectornav.launch
+4. (Terminal 1) ros2 run vectornav vectornav
-5. (Terminal 2) rostopic echo /vectornav/IMU
+5. (Terminal 2) ros2 topic echo /vectornav/raw/common
+6. (Terminal 3) ros2 run vectornav vn_sensor_msgs
+6. (Terminal 4) ros2 topic echo /vectornav/imu

 ## vectornav node

 This node provides a ROS2 interface for a vectornav device.
-It can be configured via ROS parameters and publishes sensor data via ROS topics.
+It can be configured via ROS parameters and publishes sensor data via custom ROS topics as close to raw as possible.

-## vectronav.launch
+## vn_sensor_msgs node

-This launch file contains the default parameters for connecting a device to ROS.
-You will probably want to copy it into your own project and modify as required.
+This node will convert the custom raw data topics into ROS2 sensor_msgs topics to make it easier to integrate with other ROS2 packages.

 ## References